Everything you need to know about building your baby registry, including all the must-haves!

-Feeding Pillow & Cover: I can't recommend just one because both of these pillows made SUCH difference for me.
-The first being the Boppy and the second being the My Brest Friend.
-The Boppy pillow is much more flexible so its GREAT for nursing older babies, propping them up, supporting them as they learn to sit, AND travels well.
+Feeding Pillow & Cover: I can't recommend just one because both of these pillows made SUCH a difference for me.
+The first is the Boppy and the second is the My Brest Friend.
+The Boppy pillow is much more flexible, so it's GREAT for nursing older babies, propping them up, supporting them as they learn to sit, AND travels well.
 (We took it on the plane with us to Florida!).
-The My Brest Friend is VERY structured and supportive which made it easier to nurse my newborn.
+The My Brest Friend is VERY structured and supportive, which made it easier to nurse my newborn.
 It also has a clip and attaches around your midsection so you can stand and nurse or even just use it to support the weight while rocking baby to sleep.
 If possible, I highly suggest purchasing both of these products.
-Yes you could use pillows from around the house but you spend SO MUCH TIME NURSING, and these will make it so much easier and put less strain on your body.
+Yes, you could use pillows from around the house but you spend SO MUCH TIME NURSING, and these will make it so much easier and put less strain on your body.

 Burp Cloths: We used these white cloth diapers as burp cloths because they are SO SOFT and so absorbent.
 I kept them near the bed, on the couch, in the nursery, in the diaper bag, in the car, and really anywhere I ever went.
 While these are amazing, you can definitely save money and rip up an old T-Shirt to use as a burp cloth though it won't be nearly as absorbent.

 Nursing can be a breeze for some and literal torture for others... but there are some items I think everyone will get good use out of.